Hans Faber

-Halfway the ninth century, Vikings had established more or less permanent presence in Frisia in the former pagus 'district' called Nordendi, also named Norditi.
-By the year 884, the Frisians were fed up with it.
+Halfway through the ninth century, Vikings had established a more or less permanent presence in Frisia in the former pagus 'district' called Nordendi, also known as Norditi.
+By the year 884, the Frisians had had enough.
 They forged swords and axes, raised an army, and drove the Norsemen out.
 For good.
-It took exactly 10,377 lives on the side of the Vikings.
-This crisis with the Vikings provided the Frisians also with a great idea.
-The new land that became available, was managed in an innovative way.
-In fact, the Frisians founded 1,100 year ago the first farmers co-operative of Europe called the Theelacht.
-Moreover, this co-op still exists, and has served as an example for co-ops around the globe.
+It cost exactly 10,377 lives on the side of the Vikings.
+This crisis with the Vikings also provided the Frisians with a great idea.
+The new land that became available was managed in an innovative way.
+In fact, the Frisians founded the first farmers' cooperative in Europe called the Theel Acht 1,100 years ago.
+Moreover, this co-op still exists and has served as an example for co-ops around the globe.

 1. The Battle of Norditi

-There're two principal sources that tell us about the Battle of Norditi, also called the Normannenslacht or the Battle at Hilgenriederbucht 'Hilgenrieder Bay'.
-These are the, contemporary, Annales fuldenses and the Gesta hammaburgensis ecclesiae pontificum 'Deeds of bishops of the Hamburg church'.
+There are two principal sources that tell us about the Battle of Norditi, also called the Normannenslacht 'slaughter of Norsemen', or the Battle at Hilgenriederbucht (Hilgenrieder Bay).
+These sources are the more-or-less contemporary Annales fuldenses, and the Gesta hammaburgensis ecclesiae pontificum 'deeds of bishops of the Hamburg church'.
 The Gesta is written around 1075 by the chronicler magister Adam of Bremen.
-What other sources Adam of Bremen possessed of, besides the Annales fuldenses, is unknown.
-According to magister Adam himself it was the contemporary abbot Bovo I of the mighty Abbey of Corvey in Höxter, Germany, who wrote a report on the battle.
-Alas, this report has been lost.
-From the Gesta text we may conclude magister Adam still had possession of this report when he wrote the Gesta.
-Thus, explaining why he has more details to offer than the writer of the Annales fuldenses earlier.
+What other sources Adam of Bremen disposed of, besides the Annales fuldenses, is unknown.
+According to magister Adam himself, it was the contemporary Abbot Bovo I of the mighty Abbey of Corvey in Höxter, Germany, who wrote a report on the battle.
+Alas, this medieval report has been lost.
+From the text of the Gesta we may conclude that magister Adam still had this report of Abbot Bovo at his disposal when he wrote the Gesta.
+Thus, explaining why the Gesta of magister Adam has more details to offer than the anonymous creator of the Annales fuldenses earlier.

-Based on the Annales fuldenses, most scholars agree today that the actual date of the battle between the Vikings and the Frisians is indeed the year 884.
-However, you might still come across other dates as well, like 880 (popular on Wikipedia), 882 and 888.
-One of these, the year 880, is unleashed into the world by the great Frisian academic Ubbo Emmius (born in Greetsiel, region Ostfriesland) in his impressive Rerum frisicarum historia written in the year 1616, seven centuries after the events at Norditi.
-We'll not take this flaw of Ubbo Emmius too seriously, and as far as we are concerned the University of Groningen in the Netherlands may continue being excessively proud of him.
-Those readers who are being surprised; indeed Groningen has a university.
+Based on the Annales Fuldenses, most scholars agree today that the actual date of the battle between the Vikings and the Frisians is indeed the year 884.
+However, you might still come across other dates as well, such as 880 (popular on Wikipedia), 882, and 888.
+One of these, the year 880, is mentioned by the great Frisian academic Ubbo Emmius (born in Greetsiel, region Ostfriesland) in his impressive Rerum Frisicarum Historia written in the year 1616, seven centuries after the bloody events at Norditi.
+We won't take this flaw of Ubbo Emmius too seriously, and as far as we are concerned, the State University of Groningen in the Netherlands may continue to be excessively proud of him.
+Those readers who are being surprised; indeed, Groningen has a university.

 Gesta hammaburgenis ecclesiae pontificum; book 1: chapter 41